Average height for Abelian sandpiles and the looping constant on Sierpinski graphs: Introduction

-For a reccurent configuration chosen uniformly at random, it is also of interest to understand the height distribution at some fixed vertex, that is, \emph{the height probabilities}.
 The current work focuses on the height probabilities and expected height of recurrent sandpiles on the $n$-th level of the Sierpi\'nski graph, denoted by $\SG_n$, for every $n\in\N$.
 See Section \ref{sec:Def-SG} for the precise definition of $\SG_n$ and Figure \ref{fig:first-3-it-SG} for an illustration of the first three levels.
-Precise values for the height probabilities on Euclidean lattices have been given in \cite{heights-on-zd}, and some of the methods used there, such as integrals and exact representations of the Green's function, are not applicable to Sierpi\'nski graphs.
-We use instead the connection between recurrent sandpiles and spanning trees and forests of $\SG_n$, and this connection enables also to calculate the average number of vertices of a given height under stationarity; see Proposition \ref{prop:height-sandpiles} for details.
+The methods used in \cite{heights-on-zd} are not applicable to Sierpi\'nski graphs, but we use instead the connection between recurrent sandpiles and spanning trees and forests of $\SG_n$, and this connection enables also to calculate the average number of vertices of a given height under stationarity; see Proposition \ref{prop:height-sandpiles} for details.
 Spanning trees and forests on $\SG_n$ exhibit a recursive structure as proven in \cite{ust-on-gasket}.
+A similar recursive structure was also used to calculate the height probabilities on trees in \cite{bethe}.
+Note that, in contrast to regular trees \cite{bethe}, in our case the recursive structure is only apparent in the spanning trees.
+This is why our approach uses the burning bijection of \cite{dhar-burning}, which also builds on the concept of forbidden subconfigurations.
 Finally, we also investigate the connection between the Abelian sandpile and the looping constant similarly to \cite{looping-constant-of-zd}.
 The main results are the following.

 \begin{thm} For any $n\in\N$ and $v\in\SG_n$, let

 where LERW is the loop erased random walk on $\SG_n$ stopped after hitting either the bottom right vertex $A^n_3$ or the top corner vertex $A^n_2$.
 Further let